-- Anti-Predatory Lending: Support legislation that either (a) strengthens anti-predatory lending laws or (b) enables local jurisdictions to enact their own anti-predatory lending laws. - Nuisance Liquor Stores: Support legislation that would provide local jurisdictions additional powers to mitigate or shut down nuisance liquor stores and to limit the types of products sold. - Redevelopment: Advocate for the City in the state legislative and regulatory process regarding recent proposals to modify redevelopment agency and eminent domain law. - Transit Oriented Development: Support legislation that appropriates funds and/or offsets the cost for Transit Village planning, implementation, and construction, particularly replacement parking at the villages in the process of development and construction. - Urban Infill: Support specifically defined CEQA exemption legislation without compromising environmental due diligence. - Flood Control and Storm Water Fees: Support legislation that would allow local governments more flexibility to achieve reductions in storm water and urban runoff pollution. - Incentives for Green Business: Support legislation to create incentives for green businesses including energy technology, environmental technology, recycled material product development. - Violence Prevention: Support legislation that appropriates funds for violence prevention programs. - Utility User Taxes: Monitor legislation that addresses utility users taxes relative to intrastate, interstate and/or international telephone, cellular or wireless communication services. - Support for Parolees: Support legislation that creates programs or restores public assistance for parolees in transition from incarceration to work. - Affordable Housing: Support legislation that expands affordable housing opportunities. - Housing Element Law: Support legislation that links a jurisdictions eligibility for state funding to compliance with housing element policies.
+- State Budget: Monitor and advocate for the City in the state budget process, including all relevant trailer bills. - Redevelopment and Eminent Domain: Advocate for the City regarding proposals to modify redevelopment agency and eminent domain law. - Transit Oriented Development: Support legislation that appropriates funds and/or offsets the cost for Transit Village planning, implementation, and construction, particularly replacement parking at the villages in the process of development and construction. - Urban Infill: Support specifically defined CEQA exemption legislation without compromising environmental due diligence. - Flood Control and Storm Water Fees: Support legislation that would allow local governments more flexibility to achieve reductions in storm water and urban runoff pollution. - Incentives for Green Business: Support legislation to create incentives for green business including energy and environmental technology and recycled material product development. - Crime and Violence Prevention: Support legislation that appropriates funds for violence prevention programs, which includes, but is not limited to, youth empowerment and afterschool program-related legislation. - Utility User Taxes: Monitor legislation that addresses utility users taxes relative to intrastate, interstate and/or international telephone, cellular or wireless communication services. - Affordable Housing: Support legislation that expands affordable housing opportunities. - Funding Priority for Housing Element Compliance: Support legislation that links a jurisdiction's eligibility for state funding to compliance with housing element policies. - Residential Care Facilities: Support legislation that would grant the City more local control over certain residential care facilities.
+Oakland is the site of a disproportionate share of transitional housing.
+Some facilities are poorly run, causing problems for the neighborhoods in which they operate.
+The City of Oakland has limited control over their regulation and with more control could ensure that these facilities operate safely and effectively. - Oakland Unified School District: Advise the Council of opportunities to support legislation to improve the quality of public education in Oakland schools and ensure local control. - Franchise Tax: Oppose legislation that hampers the City's ability to generate franchise taxes.
+TPA will advise the Council on developments related to implementation of AB 2987.

-TPA will update the City regularly and proactively on all of these issues to help inform the decisionmaking process of the City leadership.
+TPA will update the City regularly and proactively on all of these issues to help inform the decision-making process of the City leadership.